 New Year’s Eve 2012.
 I asked various people how they intended to celebrate.
 Mostly, it seemed, this was to be the year of the “quiet night in”.
-How boring, I thought to myself.
-I need to go out and do some dancing.
-It’s fair enough to accept when one can no longer head off to a rave at 11pm (metaphorically, as I don’t think I ever did this), rolling back home after midday.
-Midday?
-That’s the time these days many of us are shrugging off the hangovers, zipping ourselves into our Berghaus walking gear and striding out on a New Year’s Day constitutional, followed by a pie and a pint.
+How boring, I thought.
+I need to go out and do some dancing, maybe rolling back home as dawn creeps in.

 I’ve always been drawn to The Trades, Hebden Bridge.
 As a gig venue, this Yorkshire trade union club has been through peaks and troughs, as any Hebden local will tell you.
 But it has the basics so right, whether that was intentional or not: wind your way up the stairs and along the narrow corridor, past the rough and ready bar on the right, the slightly odorous toilets on the left, and you find yourself in an almost perfect performance space for 200 punters.
 For live performances it’s great as you can always have a good view of the stage; for club nights its the perfect party space.

 Tonight it’s Mental Elf, and the place is looking ready to party.
 All the banquettes round the edges are rammed with punters, hippy flowers cover the walls, and giant mushrooms hang like menacing octopuses from the ceiling to the floor.
 The visuals are stunning – ethereal, dreamy images through Army camouflage netting.